 Topic: What can happen when you increase RF

 Audience: Scylla administrators

-When a Replication Factor (RF) is increased the data consistency is effectively dropped by the difference of the RF_new value and the RF_old value for all pre-existing data.
+When a Replication Factor (RF) is increased, using the ALTER KEYSPACE command, the data consistency is effectively dropped by the difference of the RF_new value and the RF_old value for all pre-existing data.
 Consistency will only be restored after running a repair.

 When one increases an RF, one should consider that the pre-existing data will not be streamed to new replicas (a common misconception).

 As a result, in order to make sure that you can keep on reading the old data with the same level of consistency, increase the read Consistency Level (CL) according to the following formula:

 After you run a repair, you can decrease the CL.
 If RF has only been changed in a particular Data Center (DC) only the nodes in that DC have to be repaired.